gaphor/gaphor/docs/framework.md

 ### element_dispatcher

 Although Gaphor makes use of a central dispatch engine, this solution is not efficient when it comes to dispatching events of UML model elements.
-For this purpose the `element_dispatcher` can help out.
-It maintains a path of elements from the root item, for example a diagram item to the element of interest.
+In this case, the `element_dispatcher` is used.
+It maintains a path of elements starting from the root item, for example, a diagram item to the element of interest.
 A signal will only be sent in case the root item changes.
 This makes complex dispatching very efficient.
 The dispatcher functionality is available through Element.watcher().

 ```eval_rst
 .. autoclass:: gaphor.UML.elementdispatcher.ElementDispatcher